Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for Product of norms from more than two extensions

 \textbf{Acknowledgements}: The author thanks Prof. Suresh Venapally for various helpful discussions during this work and Prof. Parimala Raman for constant encouragement and her interest in this work.
+The author is very thankful to the anonymous referees for their comments and suggestions, due to which the exposition has improved significantly.
 The author thanks Prof. Preeti Raman and IIT Bombay for their support.